The following employee groups are eligible for tuition waiver benefits:

 Contributions for FSAs do not reduce your pay for purposes of determining your life insurance, long-term disability or retirement benefits provided by the University.

 There are two types of FSAs.
-You may participate in either or both:
+You may participate in either or both; however, you cannot enroll in the Health Care FSA if you are enrolled in a Health Savings Account (HSA) Medical Plan.

 Health Care FSA - covers health care expenses for you and your eligible dependents